degun/great/pages/roofing.md

 ### Warranty

 We offer the best product warranties for your roofing project.
-We at **First Rate Roofing and Chimney** see to it that all the materials we use are covered by warranties to keep you protected.
+We at **The Great Construction Company** see to it that all the materials we use are covered by warranties to keep you protected.
 These warranties ensure that your newly-installed roofing system is protected and free from manufacturing defects or flaws.

 So, have peace of mind and keep your family, valuables, and properties safe and well-protected.
 We at First Rate Roofing and Chimney can guarantee that we install your roofing flawlessly.
 All these with an added bonus of increased curb appeal.